-An in-house memo issued by Cummings shortly after taking office addressed the subject of creating a special prison for kidnapers, racketeers, and individuals guilty of predatory crimes.
+Officials sought to create a new, unique prison for those deemed difficult to incarcerate elsewhere in the federal prison system.
 A remote site was sought, one that would prohibit constant communication with the outside world by those confined within its walls.
-Although land in Alaska was being considered, the availability of Alcatraz Island conveniently coincided with the government's perceived need for a super-prison.
+Although land in Alaska was being considered, the availability of Alcatraz Island conveniently coincided with the government's perceived need for a high security prison.

-Having taken possession of the former Army prison and having circumvented the San Francisco citizens who were concerned at the prospect of vicious criminals in the near vicinity, the Bureau of Prisons set about selecting a warden who could do the job.
-A well-organized, no-nonsense businessman and prison administrator with twelve years of experience in the California Department of Corrections, James A. Johnston was to be that man.
+Having taken possession of the former Army prison and having circumvented the San Francisco citizens who were concerned at the prospect of a high security federal prison in the near vicinity, the Bureau of Prisons set about selecting a warden who could do the job.
+A businessman and prison administrator with twelve years of experience in the California Department of Corrections, James A. Johnston was to be that man.
 Johnston had retired at the time of his appointment by the Department of Justice, and its acceptance resulted in his serving as warden of Alcatraz for the next fourteen years.

 Classified as a concentration model, where difficult-to-manage prisoners from other institutions would be concentrated under one roof, Alcatraz served as an experiment.
 Segregation on this scale had not before been practiced, and only time would indicate its success or failure.
-Warden Johnston and the second Director of the Bureau of Prisons, James V. Bennett, both were men well ahead of their time.
-Visionaries in the field of penology, their knowledge enabled Alcatraz to function as it had been hoped and to serve later as a model for the federal prison located in Marion, Illinois.
+Warden Johnston and the second Director of the Bureau of Prisons, James V. Bennett, both were men leaders in the field of penology.
+The model they developed on Alcatraz would later serve as a blueprint for the high security federal prison located in Marion, Illinois.